Garter: Garters in fashion

-In Elizabethan fashions, men wore garters with their hose, and colourful garters were an object of display.
-In Shakespeare's Twelfth Night, "cross braced" garters (a long garter tied above and below the knee and crossed between), as worn by the character Malvolio, are an object of some derision.
+In Elizabethan era fashions, men wore garters with their hose, and colourful garters were an object of display.
+In William Shakespeare's Twelfth Night, "cross braced" garters (a long garter tied above and below the knee and crossed between), as worn by the character Malvolio, are an object of some derision.
 In male fashion for much of the 20th century a type of garter for holding up socks was used as a part of male dress; it is considered somewhat archaic now.